The Long Read:

 When Spaulding reached his rhythmic peroration, many in the room rose and cheered, while others, from the more liberal FUM members bodies, sat in stunned silence or in tears.

 This was an important moment.
 It is significant that there was no eldering or criticism of Spaulding or his statement by the FUM leadership in the session.
 And its ethos has since become increasingly entrenched in FUM’s once dominant yearly meetings.
-A cataclysm may have been avoided in 1991; but the pressures for “realignment” would continue into the new century and by 2017 , they were bearing their advocates’ long sought-after fruit: four YMs dividing, shrinking and collapsing.
+A cataclysm may have been avoided in 1991; but the pressures for “realignment” would continue into the new century and by 2017 , they were bearing their advocates’ long sought-after fruit: four YMs dividing, but also shrinking and collapsing.

 For the record, not all evangelical discourse on this topic sinks to such displays.
 But some of the most civil of its spokesmen have expressed sentiments all too similar.